kshaffer/corpusmusic/schedule.md

 #### Prep ####

 Read the following.
 Tweet questions and discussions about the materials with the #corpusmusic hashtag.
-Collaborate on [Google Doc response](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cYVZvRDNsaHlqcEk&usp=sharing) to Foucault.
+Collaborate on [Google Doc response](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cYVZvRDNsaHlqcEk&usp=sharing) to Foucault and Meyer.

 - Foucault, *The Archaeology of Knowledge*, Chapter 1, "The Unities of Discourse" (pp. 21–30).
 (A scan of the relevant passage from Chapter 1 is in the class shared folder on Google Drive.)
 - Leonard Meyer, [*Style and Music.*](https://openlibrary.org/works/OL3267613W/Style_and_music) (A scan of the relevant passage from Chapter 1 is in the class shared folder on Google Drive.)